vikramankumar/vikramankumar.github.io/README.md

 # Hi Gayathree,

 Welcome to my Website
-Am planning to hostvmy resume in this page as like you asked.
+Am planning to host my resume in this page as like you asked.